-Also, conveniently enough, Tasmania probably has more remote, untouched rock within a concentrated area than anywhere on the Australian mainland and possibly anywhere in the world.
-Granite sea cliffs bearded along their bases by ragged manes of seaweed; dolerite columns riven by perfect splitter cracks running vertically without bow or bend; quartzite mountain faces rising six hundred metres from brook-laced meadows to windswept summits; entire peninsulas of unclimbed pinnacles battered by the spume of Antarctic-borne swell – Tasmanian rock climbing takes place in the wildest places imaginable, in locations that occupy the ether between the wilderness fantasy we each desire and the terror that comes with being detached whole-bodily from the bosom of civilisation.
+Also, and conveniently enough, Tasmania probably has more remote, untouched rock within a concentrated area than anywhere on the Australian mainland.
+Granite sea cliffs bearded along their bases by ragged manes of seaweed; dolerite columns riven by perfect splitter cracks running vertically without bow or bend; quartzite mountain faces rising six hundred metres from brook-laced meadows to windswept summits; entire peninsulas of unclimbed pinnacles battered by the spume of Antarctic-borne swell – Tasmanian rock climbing takes place in the wildest places imaginable, in locations that occupy the ether between the oft-desired wilderness and the terror that comes with being detached whole-bodily from the bosom of civilisation.

 There is literally unlimited potential for the adventurous trad climber hungry for first ascents and wild experiences.
-Courage is mandatory, suffering is inevitable, adventure is guaranteed.
-I’d been to Tassie only once before and for a brief sejour at that.
+Courage is mandatory, suffering inevitable, adventure guaranteed.

 We struck out for Ben Lomond after a quick shop in Launceston for 6 days of groceries.
 Of particular noteworthiness about this place is the fact that Ben Lomond has been developed by its climbing pilgrims as an untouched wilderness area, the ultimate demonstration of what is best about the traditional ethic.
 There is not a single bolt on the entire mountain – neither for climbing nor descending.
 Even leaving rappel slings from stand-alone pinnacles is frowned upon.
 Also, since the cliffs top out onto a tarn table-top, every climb must be climbed, topped out and descended via a scramble down the Main Gully or a more sketchy solo down the Steep Descent Gully.